 Step 6.
 Allow Internet access to WordPress through the BIG-IP

-In this step we will configure the BIG-IP with a Virtual Server and Pool to allow inbound Internet access to the WordPress application.
+In this step you will configure the BIG-IP with a Virtual Server and Pool to allow inbound Internet access to the WordPress application.

-Frist we need to identify the private IP address for the WordPress instance.
+Identify the private IP address for the WordPress instance.

 From the Microsoft Azure Portal, select your WordPress Network Interface.